Antonio-Bennett/Learning-GraphQL/README.md

 # **Learning GraphQL**

-Following [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) tutorial playlist on GraphQLwhich will be a great tool for future projects
+Following [The Net Ninja](https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg) tutorial playlist on GraphQL which will be a great tool for future projects